-- In intrinsic valuation, you value an asset based upon its fundamentals (or intrinsic characteristics). - For cash flow generating assets, the intrinsic value will be a function of the magnitude of the expected cash flows on the asset over its lifetime and the uncertainty about receiving those cash flows. - Discounted cash flow valuation is a tool for estimating intrinsic value, where the expected value of an asset is written as the present value of the expected cash flows on the asset, with either the cash flows or the discount rate adjusted to reflect the risk.
+- In intrinsic valuation, you value an asset based upon its fundamentals (or intrinsic characteristics. - For cash flow generating assets, the intrinsic value will be a function of the magnitude of the expected cash flows on the asset over its lifetime and the uncertainty about receiving those cash flows. - Discounted cash flow (DCF) valuation is a tool for estimating intrinsic value, where the expected value of an asset is written as the present value of the expected cash flows on the asset, with either the cash flows or the discount rate adjusted to reflect the risk. - Intrinsic valuation models predate the modern DCF model, since investors through the ages have found ways to weight in expected cash flows into value.